-Your contributions are calculated using the full-time rate of section pay for your job but will be reduced for the hours you work.
+Your contributions are based on your full-time rate of pensionable pay for your job but will be reduced for the hours you work.
+Your part time hours are divided by the full time equivalent hours, this is then multiplied by the full time contribution rate which will give you your part time contribution.
 For example: